jnozzi/cocoadev.com/markdown/ChangingVALists.md

 You always lose the first element of the va_list passed in?
 Are you getting a va_list passed in explictly (like if you were vfprintf()), or are you the one in the "..." function that's making a va_last to pass on to someone else?

 I have a method that looks like:      - (void)myMethod:(id)arg1, ...
-Then, I want to pass arg1 and the va_list over to something like      - General/[NSString initWithFormat:(General/NSString *)format arguments:(va_list)args] , which doesn't work so hot, because I miss arg1, which although expected, is not the desired effect :(
+Then, I want to pass arg1 and the va_list over to something like      - [NSString initWithFormat:(NSString *)format arguments:(va_list)args] , which doesn't work so hot, because I miss arg1, which although expected, is not the desired effect :(

 How are you constructing the format?
 Are you walking the va_list to see what's in there, then building the format string?
 If not, can your method take the format string in addition to the arguments?

 No -- the method generates the format string, which is why I can't pass it in.
 I may simply be screwed and have to do this in some hackish way -- I can't believe there's no way to copy the va_list out of the stack do something to it, and then pass that on when opening a new frame... this is really the first time I've felt so stylistically limitted by (obective) C in such a big way.

 Yeah, it sounds like you're stuck :-(  Either the first method needs a first argument (even if it is a dummy), or the second method needs to take an array or something which you build from the va_list.
-Unfortunately doesn't look like there's an General/NSString format method that takes one.
+Unfortunately doesn't look like there's an NSString format method that takes one.

 *Incidentally methods actually do take two hidden arguments.
 The object (    self) and the selector (    _cmd).
 It's probably a bit hacky, but you might successfully declare the va_list using     _cmd as the argument.*